Greece's Tsipras to chart post-bailout strategy in keynote speech - AFP

 Elections are not scheduled for another year but there is speculation a snap ballot could be held by May.

+Thousands of police are deployed in Thessaloniki as separate protests will be held by unions and citizen groups opposed to a recent diplomatic agreement aiming to end a quarter-century name row with neighbouring Macedonia.

-The preliminary agreement with Macedonia in June, to be confirmed by a referendum by Skopje later this month and a Greek parliamentary vote early in 2019, will see the Balkan state renamed North Macedonia.
+The preliminary agreement in June, to be confirmed by a referendum by Skopje later this month and a Greek parliamentary vote early in 2019, will see the Balkan state renamed North Macedonia.

 The tiny landlocked country had joined the United Nations in 1993 as the Former Yugoslav Republic of Macedonia.